What to do in the garden in November

 Some trees are grown for their attractive bark, such as illustrated which is Himalayan Birch (Betula utilis) and which can become dirty or prone to green moss, spoiling the appearance of the bark.

-The bark can be cleaned just using warm water and soft cloth to remove any accumulated grime and bring back the bright whiteness of the bark.
+You can clean the bark just using warm water and a soft cloth to remove any accumulated grime and bring back the bright whiteness of the bark.
 Just like you would in the house, dust off the bark first and then wipe down with a wet cloth, no soap.

 Plant Tulips